codeforkansascity/Code-for-KC-Dashboard/README.md

 * Noah Rhee - front or back end developer depending on what other developer is recruited

 # Team Members Needed
-* Front end developer - considering using Angular
+* Front end developer - considering using React
 * Back end developer - considering using Python
 * Database Engineer - considering using postgresql